FrostX-Official/foxford/docs/tutorial/first-interaction.md

 ## First request

-For the `Client` initialization вам you need a cookie (or how we call it "token")
+For the `Client` initialization, you need a cookie (or how we call it "token")

 Let's wrap our future request in a basic way of executing asynchronous code: